FOREX-Yen off highs, markets wary of intervention

 RISK APPETITE

-Fears the U.S. will slide back into recession and persistent worries about euro zone debt have hit risk appetite and bolstered demand for safe-haven assets in recent weeks, boosting the yen and the Swiss franc.
+Fears the United States will slide back into recession and persistent worries about the euro zone sovereign debt crisis have hit risk appetite and bolstered demand for safe-haven assets in recent weeks.

-The yen is up 5.5 percent and the Swissy 16 percent this year, with their strength spurring authorities in those countries to look to curb gains.
+As a result, both the yen and Swiss franc have risen strongly, spurring the Swiss and Japanese authorities to temper their strength, which is hurting their respective economies.

 "We have talked about 'currency wars', but now we're seeing the advent of 'monetary-easing wars', said a trader for a Japanese bank in Tokyo who spoke on condition of anonymity.